jtsteinbach/sandbox/README.md

 **Release with a paper trail.** Keep the real test suite at `sb-tests/pre-deploy/`.
 Ship with `sb deploy v1.4`: sb verifies the entire store, runs the suite against a clean checkout of exactly what's shipping, and journals the record. `sb deploy --list` is your release history, protected by the chain.

-**Weekly trust ritual.** `sb verify`, note the chain head next to the date somewhere off-machine.
+**Weekly trust ritual.** `sb verify`, copy the 16-character anchor next to the date somewhere off-machine.
 Thirty seconds; afterward, no rewrite of any history before that moment can escape `sb verify --anchor`.

 **Two branches touched the same file.** Merge anyway — if the edits don't overlap line-wise, sb combines them automatically and tells you (`1 file(s) auto-merged`).
 If they truly overlap, sb stops *before touching anything*, names the files and reasons, and your working folder is untouched.
 Reconcile on one branch, save, merge again.